CommunitySolidServer/tutorials/custom-configurations.md

 }
 ```

-This does not seem to have anything related to the templates used unfortunately.
+This does not seem to have anything related to the templates used, unfortunately.
 It does have an import though: `"css:config/identity/pod/resource-generators/templated.json"`.
 This means that
 [file]((https://github.com/CommunitySolidServer/CommunitySolidServer/blob/v6.0.0/config/identity/pod/resource-generators/templated.json))